wuxxin/machine-bootstrap/README.md

 + one or two disks (will be automatically setup as mirror if two disks)
 + root on luks encrypted zfs / zfs mirror pool (encrypted storage at rest)
 + other common and less common storage setups
-+ dracut initial ramdisk with ssh for remote unlock luks on system startup
++ modern initial ramdisk based on dracut with ssh for remote unlock luks on startup
-+ recovery system installation (based on casper ubuntu 18.04.x liveserver) on EFI partition
++ recovery system installation (based on ubuntu casper) on EFI partition
     + unattended cloud-init boot via custom squashfs with ssh ready to login
     + buildin scripts to mount/unmount root and update recovery boot parameter
 + logging of recovery and target system installation on calling machine in directory ./log